sede-open/RockIR/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+## Acknowledgments
+We would like to acknowledge

+* Sherin Mirza, Aarthi Thyagarajan and Luud Heck from Shell supporting the OpenSource release on GitHub

+## How to Cite
+To be updated.